 While the procedure lasts around three hours, the length of the surgery will also depend on the complexity of each case.
 After the surgery is complete, you will head to a recovery room where you’ll be supervised by medical staff as you wake up from the anaesthesia.
 When you wake up from the operation, your breasts will be bandaged firmly.

 Dr Teston usually keeps patients in the hospital for the first post-op night, to ensure you receive adequate pain relief and can receive intravenous antibiotics to decrease any risk of infection.
 You will also have a drain in each breast to reduce the risk of fluid or blood accumulating around your implants.
 These will usually be taken out before you are discharged.
 In the morning, Dr Teston will change your surgical dressing and get you into a lycra crop top.
 This provides sufficient compression to aid the healing process and will keep your new breasts in place.

 It’s likely you’ll feel very fatigued and need lots of sleep – trust your body and let it relax if it’s asking for it.
 When sleeping, do so in an inclined position.
 Only sleep on your back at an angle of around 30 degrees.
 This is important while you still have a lot of swelling.
 Invest in a good wedge pillow to help prop yourself up, or use a recliner chair if it is more comfortable.

-Day two after surgery
+Day Two after Surgery

+It’s recommended you have a family member or a friend be with you when to take you home, as you will not be able to drive.
 If possible, have someone you know stay with you at least for the first night after you return home.
 You’ll be a bit groggy and likely disorientated, so having the extra hand will be required.
 They’ll be able to bring you water, medication and prevent any falls.

 While you’ll be given a personalised recovery plan, you can expect the process to look like this: